Skparab1/skparab1.github.io/README.md

     - homepage for skparab1 web applications
     - also a graphics based webpage
   - go
-    - working on a url shortener in html
+    - working on a url shortener in html\
+    - not workin g yet
     - likely will be much faster than my old one (which used p5js)

 -------------------------------------------- dont go below this line stuff is not organized --------------------------------------------